Whose Health is it Anyway? –

 We will always be willling to hear if there is any way you think that we can improve our service.
 Please find details n the right hand side of this website.

-During June 2014, 74patients failed to attend their GP appointments.
-34 patients failed to attend their nurse appointments.
+During August and September 2014, 116 patients failed to attend their GP appointments.
+72 patients failed to attend their nurse appointments.
+6 people did not attend their rapid access appointments.
 Each non attendance costs the NHS £20 each.

 2 patients did not attend Rapid Access appointments.
 All non attendances are carefully recorded.

 We often hear from patients that they aren’t able to get an appointment when it suits them.
 But the lack of appointments is very closely linked to patients who fail to turn up.